-The sky surve will utilize a real-time 4 billion channel FFT spectrum analyzer to search all seven dualpolarization receivers for narrow band radio signals in a 300 MHz band centered at the 21 cm Hydrogen line (1420 MHz).
-The system has a 1 second integration time, 0.6 Hz resolution, and a sensitivity of $10^{-24}$ W/m.
+The sky survey utilizes a real time 168 million channel FFT spectrum analyzer to search for narrow band radio signals in a 100 MHz band centered at the 21 cm Hydrogen line (1420 MHz).
+The system has a 1.7 second integration time, 0.6 Hz resolution, and a sensitivity of 10^{-24} W/m2.

-SERENDIP uses a dedicated flat feed and cryogenic receiver mounted on the carriage house of the Arecibo telescope.
+SERENDIP IV uses a dedicated flat feed and cryogenic receiver mounted on the carriage house of the Arecibo telescope.
 The feed provides a single linear polarization with a gain of 3K/Jy and a 0.1 degree beam width.
+System temperature is 45K.

-In addition to observations from the systematic sky survey, SERENDIP can make use of an alternate feed and receiver not used by other researchers.
-This custom SERENDIP receiver can conduct observations continuously and simultaneously with ongoing astronomy and atmospheric programs.
-Historically, SERENDIP has collected high quality data from the Arecibo telescope about 65% of the time, covering the sky visible to the telescope in about one year.
+Because the feed and receiver are not used by other researchers, SERENDIP can conduct observations continuously and simultaneously with ongoing astronomy and atmospheric programs.
+Serendip collects high quality data from the Arecibo telescope about 65% of the time, covering the sky visible to the telescope in about one year.
 A source typically stays in the beam between 12 and 24 seconds.

-SERENDIP data analysis is described by Cobb, et al?.
+Serendip IV data analysis is described by Cobb, et al3.
 Information on signals whose power exceeds 16 times the mean noise power are logged along with baseline power, telescope coordinates, time and frequency.
 This data is transmitted to Berkeley in real time; then, radio frequency interference (RFI) rejection algorithms are applied to the data, off-line, at UC Berkeley.
 After the RFI is rejected, computers search for candidate signals.
-SERENDIP's candidate detection algorithms are sensitive to several types of signals, which, individually or combined, may trigger an event to be noted for further study.
-These algorithms test for beam pattern matching, linear drift rates, regularly spaced pulses, multiple frequencies (particularly those periodic in frequency), and coincidence with nearby stars, globular clusters, or extrasolar planetary systems.
+SERENDIP's candidate detection algorithm's are sensitive to several types of signals, which, individually or combined, may trigger an event to be noted for further study.
+These algorithms test for beam pattern matching, linear drift rates, regular spaced pulses, multiple frequencies (particularly those periodic in frequency), and coincidence with nearby stars, globular clusters, or extra-solar planetary systems.
 Every few months, the entire data base is scanned for multiple detections - "signals" that are detected again when the telescope revisits the same sky coordinates.
 We test how well these multiple detections fit a barycentric reference frame.
 We also apply another test that allows much higher frequency separation, which is necessary if transmitters are not corrected for their planet's rotation and revolution.